SirZenith/lua-argparse/README.md

 One topic can be specified by positional argument.
 If given, only parameters and subcommands that belongs to given topic will be printed in help mesasge.

+And all commands has following two flags: `--shell-completion-flags`, `--shell-completion-subcommands`.
+These flags can be useful when generating or defining shell completion.
+They can list all available non-internal flags and subcommands respectively.

 **Fields**

 - `name`: Command's name, used index in command tree, should be unique among its